brucify/revolutax/README.md

 ### Available Options

+FLAGS:
+* `--print-exchanges-only`   (2022 csv only)Filter the input CSV file to show only items of type 'Exchange', and print to stdout
+* `--print-trades`           (2022 csv only) Merge two lines of a currency exchange into a single trade, and print to stdout
+* `--sru-file`               Print taxable trades in the Swedish Tax Agency's SRU file format
+* `--sum`                    Summarize taxable trades by currency ("[genomsnittsmetoden](https://skatteverket.se/privat/skatter/vardepapper/andratillgangar/kryptovalutor.4.15532c7b1442f256bae11b60.html?q=kryptovalutor)")
+* `-h, --help`                   Print help

+OPTIONS:
 * `-c, --currency <CURRENCY>`                  (2022 csv only) Specify the traded cryptocurrency to report the tax for.
 Use 'ALL' to show all currencies when using --print-exchanges-only
 * `-b, --base-currency <BASE_CURRENCY>`        (2022 csv only) Specify the base fiat currency to report the tax in.
 Defaults to 'SEK'
-* `--print-exchanges-only`           (2022 csv only) Filter the input CSV file to show only items of type 'Exchange', and print to stdout
-* `--print-trades`                   (2022 csv only) Merge two lines of a currency exchange into a single trade, and print to stdout
-* `--sru-file`                       Print taxable trades in the Swedish Tax Agency's SRU file format
+* `--sru-org-name <SRU_ORG_NAME>`          Name to print in the SRU file
 * `--sru-org-num <SRU_ORG_NUM>`            Personal/organisational number to print in the SRU file
-* `--sru-org-name <SRU_ORG_NAME>`    Name to print in the SRU file
-* `--sru-sum`                        In the SRU file summarize taxable trades by currency ("[genomsnittsmetoden](https://skatteverket.se/privat/skatter/vardepapper/andratillgangar/kryptovalutor.4.15532c7b1442f256bae11b60.html?q=kryptovalutor)")
-* `--year-traded <YEAR_TRADED>`      Only include taxable trades from this year
 * `--csv-version <CSV_VERSION>`            Specify the year of the Revolut CSV file to process.
 Defaults to 2023
-* `-h, --help`                           Print help
+* `--year-traded <YEAR_TRADED>`            Only include taxable trades from this year

 ## License
 ```